Turbiana

 Palafitte Lugana Spumante Turbiana

 This sparkling Lugana, dubbed Palafitte, is dry and about as bubbly as a Prosecco.
 It’s common for wineries to make sparkling Lugana wines in Champagne style, Prosecco style, or often one of each!
 This particular wine is made for food, standing up bravely to spicy Asian cuisine.
-It has palate-cleansing lemon rind and grassy tones, and a slightly bitter bite to the finish that allows one to sample the next dish in the meal with a fresh tongue. — a month ago
+It has palate-cleansing lemon rind and grassy tones, and a slightly bitter bite to the finish that allows one to sample the next dish in the meal with a fresh tongue. — 2 months ago

 Montonale